JustWhit3/osmanip/README.md

 Here you can find some examples about how to use them into your code.
 > If you want to know all the available commands, visit the [code structure](https://github.com/JustWhit3/osmanip/blob/main/doc/Code%20structure.md) page.

+> It may happens that cursor disappears if stopping a program in which a progress bar is running.
+In this case you have to simply close the terminal and open a new one to restore it.

 Initialize and use a percentage progress bar:
 ```c++